General Considerations

 Group: 4

 Activity: Readily absorbed through leaves or roots.
 Translocated primarily in phloem with the sugars but can also move with water in the xylem.
-The amine formulations are registered but can still be volatile under some conditions.
-Ester formulations are very volatile and therefore not registered on tree fruits.
+The amine formulations are registered but can still be volatile when leaf temperatures exceed 25°C. Ester formulations are very volatile and therefore not registered on tree fruits.
 Short residual life.

-Use Suggestions: Can be used at low rates in combination with glyphosate for broader weed control and prevention of resistance to glyphosate.
+Use Suggestions: Can be used at low rates in combination with glyphosate for broader weed control and to delay selection for resistance to glyphosate.
+Avoid drift onto leaves.

-Application: Post-emergence.
-All weeds are more easily killed when growing rapidly in moist soil.
+Application: Post-emergence in spring when growing rapidly in moist soil or post-harvest if weeds are still growing rapidly.
 To prevent run-off do not irrigate within 24 hours of application.
 Rainfast in 4 hours.
 Take care to avoid spray drift or vapor drift coming in contact with grapes.
-Even trace amounts of 2,4-D can cause damage to grapes and some other ornamental plants.
+Do not spray when temperatures exceed 25°C. Even trace amounts of 2,4-D can cause serious damage to grapes and some other ornamental plants.

 Trade Name(s): Aim EC